builtbycactus/lee4815-react-test/README.md

 **To complete this test, you must fix the following issues:**

-- [ ] Make sure you can Create, Update and Complete tasks within the application.
+- [ ] Make sure you can Create, Complete and Un-complete tasks within the application.
 - [ ] Add automated tests to confirm that the above are working.

 **Bonus tasks**